Descanonge/xarray-histogram/docs/source/index.rst

 XArray-Histogram documentation
 ##############################

-This package allow to compute histograms from and to XArray data.
+This package allows to compute histograms from and to XArray data.
 It relies on the :external+boost-histogram:doc:`Boost Histogram <index>` library giving better performances compared to :func:`numpy.histogram` and the existing :external+xhistogram:doc:`xhistogram <index>`.
 It also brings features such as